subfuzion/appmesh-blog/colorapp/README.md

 You can also override the demo script's default cluster size (5) by setting `CLUSTER_SIZE`:

 * `CLUSTER_SIZE` - the number of EC2 instances to provision for the ECS cluster (the demo script will default to 5).

+This example uses a script (`ecs-cluster.sh`) to deploy an ECS cluster, but you can use `eks-cluster.sh` to deploy an EKS cluster if you prefer.

 ***To deploy the stack and create the ECS cluster, run the following script:***